Higher Order Recurrent Space-Time Transformer for Video Action Prediction: Abstract

 \section{Abstract}

 Endowing visual agents with predictive capability is a key step towards video intelligence at scale.
 The predominant modeling paradigm for this is sequence learning, mostly implemented through LSTMs.
 Feed-forward Transformer architectures have replaced recurrent model designs in ML applications of language processing and also partly in computer vision.
 In this paper we investigate on the competitiveness of Transformer-style architectures for video predictive tasks.
 To do so we propose HORST, a novel higher order recurrent layer design whose core element is a spatial-temporal decomposition of self-attention for video.
-HORST achieves state of the art competitive performance on Something-Something-V2 early action recognition and EPIC-Kitchens-55 action anticipation, without exploiting a task specific design.
-We believe this is promising evidence of causal predictive capability that we attribute to our recurrent higher order design of self-attention.
+HORST achieves state of the art competitive performance on Something-Something early action recognition and EPIC-Kitchens action anticipation, showing evidence of predictive capability that we attribute to our recurrent higher order design of self-attention.